Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils NHL Playoffs Second Round Game 2: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes and New Jersey Devils hit the ice Friday in Game 2 of the NHL Playoffs Second Round at PNC Arena, beginning at 8:00 PM ET on TNT, SportsNet, and TVAS.
-The Hurricanes lead 1-0 in the series.
-The Hurricanes are favored, with -115 odds on the moneyline, in this game against the Devils, who have -105 moneyline odds.
+The Carolina Hurricanes and New Jersey Devils face off in Game 2 of the NHL Playoffs Second Round at PNC Arena on Friday, May 5, beginning at 8:00 PM ET on TNT, SportsNet, and TVAS.
+The Hurricanes are ahead 1-0 in the series.
+The Devils are underdogs (-110) against the Hurricanes (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!